 As Invite Publisher, Len seeks to create a culture of ideation, where content makers have the opportunity to share their God-given gifts.
-In addition, Len is Director of Innovation and Strategy at St. Andrew Methodist Church in Plano, Texas, a worshipping congregation of over 7000 active constituents.
-Prior to St. Andrew, Len was Creative and Communications Director at Peachtree Presbyterian Church in Atlanta, GA, one of the largest Presbyterian congregations in America.
-Prior to Peachtree, Len was Senior Leadership Editor at Abingdon Press, the main imprint of the United Methodist Publishing House.
+Prior to launching Invite, Len served as Creative Director at St. Andrew Methodist Church in Plano, Texas, a worshipping congregation of over 7000 active constituents.
+Prior to St. Andrew, Len served as Creative and Communications Director at Peachtree Presbyterian Church in Atlanta, GA, one of the largest Presbyterian congregations in America, and Senior Leadership Editor for Abingdon Press, the main imprint of the United Methodist Publishing House.

 A pioneer in the use of visual media and storytelling in church life, Len first practiced his calling as a 24-year old Media Minister, leading the creative arts ministry of Ginghamsburg Church, one of the great stories of late 20th century Methodism in America.
 From 1995 to 2000, he oversaw the growth of a fledgling volunteer ministry into a nationally recognized program of innovation and effectiveness during a period in which weekly church attendance tripled to over 4000.
 Working with a high-powered team of staff and volunteers, Len produced effective communication of deep theological concepts in ways that informed, inspired, and entertained.